telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/troubleshoot/troubleshooting.md

 Make sure this file is included after the other Kendo UI JavaScript files.
 For more information, refer to the [ASP.NET MVC introductory article]({% slug overview_aspnetmvc %}).

-The example below demonstrates the correct order of JavaScript files.
+The following example demonstrates the correct order of JavaScript files.

 ###### Example